sukhik/mood/pages/about.md

 ##### Screenwriting, Creative Writing, Radio/Television/Film

-I'm taking a 6-week screenwriting class and learning how to use a camera for film and photography.
+I'm taking a 6-week screenwriting class, learning about film and cinematography.
 I want to do something meaningful with this: tell stories, work with my friends.
-I also plan to ship sophisticated content to every writing project I started this year.
+I plan to ship sophisticated content to every writing project I started this year.
 Getting the sites live took some time.
 Summer provides an opportunity to begin writing and scheduling around the writing.
+I will compose a book.

 ##### Personal and Professional Development

 Instead of working, I am working on myself.
 I won't accept a job offer until spring 2021.
-I want to start working at that time and I want to make money.
-Until then, I really want to be alone and find enough time to do everything I want.
+I want a full-time job at that time but not sooner.
+Until then, I really need to be alone and work privately.
 I want to be healthy and well.
 I want to be peaceful.
 There should be no pressure on me for the duration of my project.
+I am interested in building out the businesses and ventures I started.

 ##### Physical Care